Day 1 – Porto

 Stay at a 3-star hotel with breakfast included.

 Leave the medieval town of Ponte de Lima and return to the rural world.
 In the middle of this stage you will encounter Labruja mountain.
-The 2 km uphill are the most demanding of the whole Portuguese Way to Santiago but the views are worth the effort.
+The 2 km uphill are the most demanding of the whole Portuguese Way of St James but the views are worth the effort.
 Once you’re over the hill, it’s an easy walk to complete this stage.

 Sleep well at a 3-star country hotel with breakfast included.